A Random-Effects Approach to Generalized Linear Mixed Model Analysis of Incomplete Longitudinal Data: Simulation studies

-Table \ref{sim_Res_covariate} reports estimation results of parameters for different estimators.
-It can be seen that FULL estimator has the lowest MSE across all sample size settings for all $\beta$, which, of course, is reasonable.
+Table \ref{sim_Res_covariate} reports results of parameter estimation for different estimators.
+It can be seen that the FULL estimator has the lowest MSE across all sample size settings for all $\beta$, which, of course, is reasonable.
 Among the three estimators handling missing data, MICE is most biased across all sample sizes for the intercept, $\beta_1$, and $\beta_4$, which are the coefficients of covariates with missing values.
-In contrast, CDOE and CCE produce unbiased estimators for all the model parameters.
+In contrast, CDOE and CCE produce unbiased estimators for all model parameters.
 More specifically, CCE demonstrates smaller MSE and smaller SD compared to CDOE.
 When comparing MICE to CDOE and CCE in estimating coefficients of covariates without missing values, which are $\beta_2$, and $\beta_3$, the MSE of MICE estimators are the smallest.
-This is because MICE has the lowest estimation variability demonstrated by estimators' SD.
-In fact, the SD for MICE is even less than that of FULL for estimating $\beta_1$.
+This is because MICE has the lowest estimation variability due to the estimators' smaller SD.
+In fact, the simulated SD of the MICE estimator is even smaller than that of the FULL estimator for estimating $\beta_1$.

 In summary, the simulation results show that CCE performs uniformly better than CDOE across different parameters and sample sizes.
-The performance of MICE is unstable across different parameters in that it outperforms CCE and CDOE for parameters associated with covariates that do not have missing values, but performs much poorly compared to CCE and CDOE for parameters associated with covariates that have missing values.
+The performance of MICE is unstable across different parameters in that it outperforms CCE and CDOE for parameters associated with covariates that do not have missing values, but performs much poorer compared to CCE and CDOE for parameters associated with covariates that have missing values.